isomerpages/nlb-biblioasia/_podcast/Episode 10/The Recording Industry in Singapore, 19031985.md

 #### **About the Guest** ####

 Ross Laird was formerly a sound archivist with the National Film &amp; Sound Archive of Australia.
 He was awarded NLB’s Lee Kong Chian Research Fellowship in 2010, during which he conducted research into the history of the recording industry in Singapore.
-He is also the author of [*From Kronchong to Xinyao*](https://biblioasia.nlb.gov.sg/selected-books/2023/), which is a history of Singapore’s recording industry.
+He is also the author of [*From Kronchong to Xinyao*](https://biblioasia.nlb.gov.sg/vol-19/issue-2/jul-sep-2023/singapore-record-industry-1960s/), which is a history of Singapore’s recording industry.

 #### **Resources** ####

+Ross Laird, "[Local Music Reaches a Crescendo: The Singapore Record Industry in the 1960s](https://biblioasia.nlb.gov.sg/vol-19/issue-2/jul-sep-2023/singapore-record-industry-1960s/)," *BiblioAsia* 19, no. 2.

 Ross Laird, [*From Kronchong to Xinyao: The Record Industry in Singapore, 1903–1985*](https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=205959499) (Singapore: National Library Board, 2023).